hasura/graphql-engine/server/tests-hspec/README.md

 - `SpecHook.teardownTestEnvironment` stops it again.
   - This is a good idea to do before issuing the `:reload` command, because reloading loses the `te` reference but leaves the thread running!
-- `Context.contextRepl` runs the setup action of a given `Context` and returns a corresponding teardown action.
+- `Fixture.fixtureRepl` runs the setup action of a given `Fixture` and returns a corresponding teardown action.
   - After running this you can interact with the HGE console in the same state as when the tests are run.
   - Or you can run individual test `Example`s or `Spec`s.
 - To successfully debug/develop a test in the GHCI repl, the test module should:
-  - define its `Context`s as toplevel values,
+  - define its `Fixture`s as toplevel values,
   - define its `Example`s as toplevel values,
   - ... such that they can be used directly in the repl.